AsaHIXx/CTCT/README.md

 This project is licensed under the MIT license.
 - - -
 ## Citation
-f you are using this code for your own researching, please consider citing
+If you are using this code for your own researching, please consider citing
 ```
 @article{guo2022deep,
   title={Deep transfer learning enables lesion tracing of circulating tumor cells},
-  author={Guo, Xiaoxu and Lin, Fanghe and Yi, Chuanyou and Song, Juan and Sun, Di and Lin, Li and Zhong, Zhixing and Wu, Zhaorun and Wang, Xiaoyu and Zhang, Yingkun and others},
+  author={Guo, Xiaoxu and Lin, Fanghe and Yi, Chuanyou and Song, Juan and Sun, Di and Lin, Li and Zhong, Zhixing and Wu, Zhaorun and Wang, Xiaoyu and Zhang, Yingkun and Li, Jin and Zhang, Huimin and Liu, Feng and Yang, Chaoyong and Song, Jia},
   journal={Nature Communications},
   volume={13},
   number={1},